Section 81: Conversion of European patent applications

 No search will have been carried out under the EPC.
 A search under s.17 is (5) therefore conducted in the normal way on the basis of the documents filed under the EPC and treated as filed under the Act but incorporating with the comptroller’s consent any amendments filed since conversion.

 r.60 PR Sch 4, Parts 2 & 3 r.28(1) are also relevant

 A request for substantive examination of the converted application should PR Sch 4, be made on Patents Form 10 with fee, within two years (extensible under r.108 (2) or (3) and Parts 2 & 3 (4) to (7), however r.108(7) states that no extension may be granted after two months r.28(1) following the expiry of the period as prescribed or previously extended - see 123.36.10-12) from the declared priority date, if any, or the date of filing of the application for a European patent (UK).
 Substantive examination under s.18 follows in due course.

 r.30 PR Sch 4A, Parts 2 & 3 are also relevant

 The periods prescribed (including permissible extensions thereto) for the PR Sch 4A, purposes of ss.18(4) and 20(1) as set out in 20.02 also apply to a converted application Parts 2 & 3 except that any reference to the date of filing is taken to refer to the date of filing of the application for the European patent (UK).
-This period may be extended in periods of two months in accordance with r.108(2) or (3) and (4) to (7) (see 123.34-41).
+These periods may be extended in tranches of two months in accordance with r.108(2) or (3) and (4) to (7) (see 123.34-41).
 According to r.108(7), no extension may be granted more than two months after the expiry of the period as prescribed (or previously extended).